-The foundation for developing and assessing core competences was laid in 2009-2010, when faculty from all degree programs were asked to incorporate instruction on and assessment of all seven core learning outcomes into the courses in their majors (see “Plans and Report”/Column “09-10 Activity Report").
+The foundation for developing and assessing core competences was laid in 2009-2010, when faculty from all degree programs were asked to incorporate instruction on, and assessment of, all seven core learning outcomes into the courses in their majors (see Plans and Reports 09-10 Activity Report).

 II.
 NYIT Core Learning Outcomes

 In addition to program-specific outcomes, assessment plans for undergraduate programs also include assessment of one core learning outcome per year, designated by the Assessment Committee to be examined across the university, intended to stimulate conversations about improving general education outcomes among the full range of departments and schools.

 - 2010-2011: "Communication"